mathieudutour/react-progress-button/README.md

 ##### success([callback, dontGoBackToNormal])

 Put the button in the success state.
 Call the callback or the onSuccess prop when going back to the normal state.
+Use `dontGoBackToNormal` flag to keep the button in success state (default is `false` so the button goes back to normal state after `durationSuccess`).

 ##### error([callback, dontGoBackToNormal])

 Put the button in the error state.
 Call the callback or the onError prop when going back to the normal state.
+Use `dontGoBackToNormal` flag to keep the button in error state (default is `false` so the button goes back to normal state after `durationError`).

 ## Styles